 While these work arounds seem to have solved our problems for now it would be very nice if we didn't have to worry about these things.
 If there is any way for servers with clustering to queue things such as presence until clustering is established or to not begin listening on the client ports until after clustering is established this would help us out a lot as well as any other Tigase consumers experiencing similar issues.

-Added by Artur Hefczyc almost 5 years ago
+Added by Artur Hefczyc about 5 years ago

 This is strange, there is really nothing to "establish" for the default clustering.
 The only establishment is connecting all cluster nodes together.
 If there is some problem on the network level which prevents or slows down connecting cluster nodes together than, this, indeed may cause problems.
 Wojciech will look at it and will ask you for more details.

-Added by John Catron almost 5 years ago
+Added by John Catron about 5 years ago